 - Data is stored in accordance with the accounting legislation of the various Nordic countries.

-- Communication between Azets and our customer on personal and sensitive data is done through Azets Work and not with personal company emails.
+- Communication between Azets and our customer on personal and sensitive data is done through CoZone and not with personal company emails.
 This makes it GDPR compliant, but it also makes sure that all communication is stored outside a mail thread.
 So if someone changes a job, the communication is still there, safely stored and GDPR compliant.

 - Security at login where it is possible for 2FA (both password and generated PIN via mobile).